Jim Caviezel: Most recent projects

-In 2018, Caviezel signed on to portray Tim Ballard, a self-styled anti-human trafficking activist, in the movie Sound of Freedom.
-The movie tells the story of the organization Operation Underground Railroad (O.U.R.) and its mission to save children from sex trafficking and slavery.
-Ballard had specifically requested that Caviezel play him in the film.
-Caviezel stated, "This is the second most important film I have ever done since 'The Passion of the Christ'...
+In 2018, Caviezel signed on to portray Tim Ballard, a DHS Agent and an anti-human-trafficking activist, in the film Sound of Freedom, about the organization Operation Underground Railroad (O.U.R.) and its mission to save children from sex trafficking and slavery.
+Ballard had specifically requested that Caviezel play him.
+Caviezel stated, "This is the second most important film I have ever done since The Passion of the Christ. ...
 It's going to affect the saving of a lot of children and the changing of lives.
 It will also bring a lot of light into the darkness."
+The film was completed in 2018 but spent five years in production limbo.
+It was the subject of much controversy, and Caviezel said two of his agents and his lawyer dropped him over the role.
+He said the controversy was due to the fact that human trafficking is a current problem: "Listen, you do Schindler’s List 50 years later, you’re a hero.
+Try doing Schindler’s List when the real Nazis are right there.
+Understand how that becomes more dangerous?
+I don’t understand why people are willing to let children be hurt, but in this time, Hollywood says, ‘No, no, let’s kick that down fifty years from now and then [see where we’re at].
+That’s crap."
+The film was picked up by Angel Studios and theatrically released on July 3, 2023 and became a surprise box office hit, grossing over $251 million internationally.

-Caviezel starred in the 2020 thriller film Infidel as Doug Rawlins.
+Caviezel starred in the 2020 political thriller film Infidel, produced by Dinesh D'Souza.